Manufacture of military fighting vehicles — Strategic Scorecard

 -

-ER08Resilience Capital Intensity 3View ER08 attribute detailsModerate Capital Intensity.
+ER08Resilience Capital Intensity 2 solutions 3View ER08 attribute detailsModerate Capital Intensity.
 While maintaining high-end military vehicle production requires significant specialized factory infrastructure, modern capital allocation is increasingly pivoting toward high-cost R&D and digital integration rather than just physical retooling.

 - Metric: Developing new combat platforms often involves multi-year validation cycles exceeding 24 months before serial production begins.